1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

 At this point the available video copies on YouTube have differed but I think the UK’s first segment came next, from the new town of Cumbernauld, not far from Glasgow.
-Doesn’t sound like a thrilling item, but it’s easy to forget that towns like Cumbernauld were going to bring big changes to the lives of many people in what was still a little changed post-war Britain.
-A town built around a pedestrian shopping precinct and with car free living areas was still a revelation to much of the rest of the world as well.
+It doesn’t sound like a thrilling item, but it’s easy to forget that towns like Cumbernauld were going to bring big changes to the lives of many people in what was still a little changed post-war Britain.
+A town built around a pedestrian shopping precinct and with completely car free living areas was still a revelation to much of the rest of the world as well.

 “I saw it go out live”.
 It was the modern world then”.